gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Open issues

 - Should be able to depend on a library in the same project.
-- Should be possible for old plugins to depend on project with new plugins.
 - Need an API to query the various classpaths.
-- Add this to native plugins
-- Add dependencies for each source set.
 - Need to be able to configure the resolution strategy for each usage.

 ## Feature: Build author declares a dependency on an external Java library